Gubscruz/gubscruz/README.md

 </h1>

 <h3>Status</h3>
-Second semester Computer Science at INSPER
+Second semester of Computer Science at INSPER

 Looking for: Summer/Winter interships (any country)